-TDCS over the right SPL was used to change cortical excitability (see Figure 3).
+TDCS over the right superior parietal lobule (SPL) was used to change cortical excitability (see Figure 3).
 In one condition, anodal stimulation was applied over the right SPL with the aim of increasing cortical excitability, with the cathodal electrode as the reference.
 In another condition, cathodal stimulation was applied over the right SPL with the aim of decreasing cortical excitability.
 The third condition was the sham stimulation condition, which acted as a baseline against which to compare active stimulation.
 Participants attended two separate sessions, separated by at least three days.

-Participants always completed the anodal and cathodal stimulation condition affecting another condition.
-Half the participants additionally completed the sham condition at the start of the second session.
+Participants always completed the anodal and cathodal stimulation conditions in separate sessions, to avoid after-effects from one condition affecting another condition.
+Half the participants additionally completed the sham condition at the start of the first session, while the remaining half completed the sham condition at the start of the second session.
 The stimulation was applied double-blinded using pre-determined codes stored on the tDCS equipment, which determined the type of stimulation applied (anodal, cathodal or sham) without the experimenter's knowledge.

 The electrodes were positioned with the aid of an EASYCAP 21 EEG cap (EASYCAP, Herrsching), with the scalp electrode positioned over the P4 region according to the international 10-20 system.
-The P4 electrode is located approximately over the right superior parietal lobe (Herwig, Satrapi, & Schönfeldt-Lecuona, 2003) and has previously been used to target this region (Ono, Mikami, Fukuyama, & Mima, 2016).
+The P4 electrode is located approximately over the right superior parietal lobe (Herwig et al., 2003) and has previously been used to target this region (Lira et al., 2018; Ono et al., 2016).
 The reference electrode was positioned over the ipsilateral shoulder, held in place with a rubber strap (cf. Figure 3).